-David Oyelowo Disappointed With ‘Game Of Thrones’s ‘Conscious Decision’ To Make A ‘Purely White World’
+David Oyelowo Disappointed With ‘Game Of Thrones’ ‘Conscious Decision’ To Make A ‘Purely White World’

 — Konbini (@konbining) December 17, 2016

-The Hollywood Reporter noted that David Oyelowo’s Oscars snub was one of the reasons for the start of the #OscarsSoWhite controversy, for, while Oyelowo was nominated for the best actor in a drama award at the Golden Globes, and Selma was nominated for Oscars for best original song and the best picture, Oyelowo did not receive a nomination for best actor at the Oscars.
+The Hollywood Reporter noted that David Oyelowo’s Oscars snub was one of the reasons for the start of the #OscarsSoWhite controversy.
+While Oyelowo was nominated for the best actor in a drama award at the Golden Globes, and Selma was nominated for Oscars for best original song and the best picture, Oyelowo did not receive a nomination for best actor at the Oscars.
 This occurred during the first of two consecutive years in which all 20 acting nominations went to white people.

 The nominees for Actors snubbed in a leading role r